 - Children where it is agreed that it is essential they be admitted to the school on exceptional medical or psychological grounds.

 - Children with siblings who are already on roll at the school and will still be on roll when the child is admitted.

 - Children living nearest to the school as measured by the shortest walking distance from the child’s home to the main entrance of the school using public roads and recognised footpaths.
 Within each category, the shortest measured walking distance from the child’s home to school, using public roads and footpaths, is used to give priority to applicants.
-Confirmations of placements are given in mid-June.
+Confirmations of placements are usually given in April.

 For more information on the Redbridge admissions please visit:

 Our school Admissions Officer, Steven Smith will be pleased to offer advice and further information on how to apply for a place at our school.